BenPyton/ProceduralDungeon/Multiplayer.md

 # Multiplayer

 First off, be sure to have minimum knowledge of how multiplayer games work in Unreal Engine.\
-I would suggest you to read this [compendium][1] if not (it was written for UE4 but it's the same for UE5).
+I would suggest you to read this [compendium](https://cedric-neukirchen.net/docs/category/multiplayer-network-compendium) if not.

 ## Overview